astreum/whitepaper/README.md

 All transactions in a block are ordered ascending by the xor distance of the transaction hash and the previuos block transactions hash.

-The reward for creating a new block is 1 `Astre`.
+The creator of a new block is payed a fee 1,000,000,000 Solar at the blocks Solar Price.

 Solar pricing mechanism:-
 - The solar price is fixed for every block.